CryptoTyson/console-PassMgr/README.md

 MODULES:

  Sign in : User will login using a secure Master Password.

  Sign up : User can create a new account using a unique Username.

  Add Account : User will be able to add any number of accounts to their account list.

  Delete Account : User can delete their saved account.

- Delete Permanently: User can delete their account permanently;
+ Delete Permanently: User can delete their account permanently.

  View Accounts : User can view their saved accounts.
  Forgot Password : User can reset their password by answering security questions.
  Change Username : User will be able to change username of their saved accounts